 September 5, 2001, Daryl Ellis did not wear goggles in his swim of Okanagan Lake this year so as not to scare himself.
 Beginning at Vernon he observed something silvery and slippery and said there is definitely something very large in Okanagan Lake.
 This was his second swim of the lake for cancer, Ogo Chaser II, August 15 - September 3, 2001.

 August 24, 2000 a report from Daryl Ellis, a cancer survivor, who swam the length of Okanagan Lake, 80 miles, to raise money for cancer research: Two ogopogos swam underneath him for two hours by Westbank.
 He could see him ahead and behind him, making Ogopogo 20 feet long.
 One was shaped like a log the other like a box.
 (Male and female or young and full grown?)
 Their color was grey/black.
 On his break he swam back to the spotting boat.
 He was afraid to go back into the water.
 They could not see Ogopogo from the boat and Daryl was ushered back in.
 When he entered the water again the Ogopogos were waiting for him.
-Later, by

 - Okanagan Lake bridge, Ogopogo suddenly appeared and looked up at him with eyes as big as grapefruits.

 The Elasmosaurus, a plesiosaur, has very large eyes and very good eyesight.
 There are fossilized bones of an Elasmosaurus at the tourist booth beside the W.A.C.
 Bennett Dam.
+However, Ogopogo is completely different and is as of yet an unidentified dinosaur.

 People that have jumped off the W.R.
 Bennett bridge say there are what appears as large sturgeon: